SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `identityWebsiteURL` (optional, string): The URL of the identity web portal.
 * `userDataServiceURL` (optional, string): The URL of the service with which user data can be synchronized (history, preferences, playlists).
 * `middlewareURL` (mandatory, string): The URL of the Play application middleware.
-* `playURL` (mandatory, string): The base URL of the Play web portal, used when building sharing URLs.
+* `playURLs` (mandatory, JSON): A JSON dictionary describing all base URLs of the Play web portals, used when building sharing URLs.
+Key (string) is the identifier of the business unit, value (string) is the base URL of the Play web portal.
+The `businessUnit` property value MUST be in the keys.
 * `playServiceURL` (mandatory, string): The base URL of the Play web service.
 * `sourceCodeURL` (optional, string); The URL where the application source code can be found.
 * `termsAndConditionsURL` (optional, string): The URL of the terms and conditions page.